helarie98/Global-Climate-Trends-and-Geographic-Drivers-of-Temperature-Variation-1891-2012-/README.md

-# 🌍Global Climate Trends and Geographic Drivers of Temperature Variation 1891-2012.
+# 🌍 Global Climate Trends and Geographic Drivers of Temperature Variation 1891-2012.

 ## Overview